davidbragg/thelimeproject/README.md

 This is intended to be a silent process.
 Unless I have specific reasons to turn on my mic, I will be spending all of my streaming time focused on actually writing.

-_All work_ on this project will take place during Twitch live stream over the course of three months from January 1st to March 31st, 2020.
+_All work_ on this project will take place during Twitch live stream over the course of "however long it takes me to get shit done".

-## Monday, February 24, 2020
+## Tuesday, March 03, 2020

-Putting the previous concept to bed (for now).
-Working up a new concept from scratch as I continue to explore what works best for me.
+Working forward with the current idea I've been knocking around.
+Trying to figure out a reasonable concept for an isolation story.

 ## Tools

-In an effort to keep this as minimal as possible, all writing is done in NeoVim under an Ubuntu 19.10 instance running in a virtual machine.
+In an effort to keep this as minimal as possible, all writing is done in NeoVim under a Linux Mint 19.2 instance running in a virtual machine.

 All documents are written in either [Markdown](https://www.markdownguide.org/) or [Fountain](https://fountain.io/) syntax.